top of page

 📍 Location: Unit 4, Sundorne Trade Park, Shrewsbury SY1 4NS

-🥋 Programs offered: Adults, Children (6+), Gi
+🥋 Programs Offered: Adults, Children (6+), Gi

-💷 Free trial available?
+💷 Free Trial Available?
 Yes

-Club summary:
+Club Summary

-• Inclusive Environment: Welcomes both beginners and seasoned practitioners, creating a diverse training atmosphere
+• Welcomes both beginners and seasoned practitioners.

-#5 Combat Athlete: Telford
+5. Combat Athlete: Telford

-combat athelete logo
+combat athlete logo

 ⭐ Rating: 4.7/5 (Google reviews)